zykure/diy-synth/VCF_MS-20/README.md

 Notes:
 * Use film capacitors in the audio signal path, not ceramic ones.
 (Ceramic ones have a voltage dependency that causes distortions.)
-* The feedback resistor R8 could be tuned to change the resonance characteristics.
-Hence R8 is replaced with a suitable trimpot.
+* The feedback resistor R8 may be tuned to change the resonance characteristics, e.g. a trimpot could be used instead of a fixed resistor.
 Check out the [circuit simulation][1] to see what this does.
 * For best results, the two transistors should be matched by their hFE value as good as possible.
 This can usually be done with a simple multimeter with transistor tester.
 * A passive low-pass filter (R1/C6) is added at the audio input to remove any DC voltage offset.
 This is completely optional and the components could be removed from the circuit.